Stealth-R-D-LLC/stealth-key-tool/README.md

 at 0, so this is the "first" account.
 The middle zero indicates that this is an external address intended to be shared with others, as when withdrawing from an exchange.
-This middle number is limited to `0` or `1`, the latter of which indecates it is a "change" address, termed an "internal" address.
+This middle number is limited to `0` or `1`, the latter of which indicates it is a "change" address, termed an "internal" address.
 The rightmost `0` is the address identifier, typically called the "address index".